willhunt914/Pi-inthe-sky/README.md

 Week 10 (mar 4 - 8): Finalize CAD and circuitboard

-Week 11 (mar 11 - 15): Fabricate CAD design and circuitboard
+Week 11 (mar 11 - 15): Fabricate CAD design and circuit board

-Week 12 (mar 18 - 22): Build final product
+Week 12 (mar 18 - 22): Build the final product

-Week 13 (mar 25 - 28): Final preparations for first launch
+Week 13 (mar 25 - 28): Final preparations for the first launch

+### Ill figure it out later

+Week 1: This week was mainly focused on planning.
+We decided that the slingshot was out first and only design.
+We also began working on our code and got the basic shape of the projectile.